coderberry/whoop/README.md

 - `format` - the format to use for the message (one of `:json`, `:sql`, `:plain`)
 - `caller_depth` - the depth of the caller to use for the source (default: 0)
 - `explain` - whether to run `EXPLAIN` on the SQL query (default: false)
+- `context` - a hash of key/value pairs to include in the output

 ## Examples